YasiruWickramasinghe/React-Initialize-Project/README.md

 # run app

 npm install
 npm start

 # Change Project name and icons

-1) Go to index.html and change the title and favorite Icon
+1. Go to index.html and change the title and favorite Icon & Change the Fonts
-3) Go to package.json,package-lock.json files and change the project name
+2. Go to package.json,package-lock.json files and change the project name
-2) Go to App.jsx and Happy coding
+3. Go to App.jsx and Happy coding

 ###################################################################################################

 # Getting Started with Create React App